ksomil2562/Resume-using-HTML/README.md

-# Resume-using-HTML
+# Resume-using-HTML-CSS
-Created my resume using only HTML
+Created my resume using only HTML&CSS